 - Medical nomenclature of drugs.
-Legislative, economic, organizational and deontological aspects of drugs application.
-Rules of elaboration and implementation of new drugs into clinical medicine. - Basics of pharmacokinetics and pharmacodynamics of drugs.
-Mechanisms of action of drugs at the molecular, cellular and systemic levels that ensure their clinical efficacy. - Pharmacological characteristics and basics of clinical application of drugs used for pharmacotherapy of a number of pathological processes and affecting different body systems. - Main mechanisms and principles of drugs interaction.
+Legislative, economic, organizational and deontological aspects of drug application.
+Rules of elaboration and implementation of new drugs into clinical medicine.

+- Basics of drug pharmacokinetics and pharmacodynamics.
+Mechanisms of drug action at molecular, cellular and systemic levels that ensure their clinical efficacy.

+- Pharmacological characteristics and basics of clinical application of drugs used for pharmacotherapy of a number of pathological processes and affecting different body systems.

+- Main mechanisms and principles of drugs interaction.
 Toxic syndromes resulting from drugs overdosage and poisoning, therapy principles of drugs poisoning, antidotes.
-Problems of drug allergy, prevention and treatment. - Peculiarities and risks of drugs use in children, elderly population, pregnant and nursing women.
+Problems of drug allergy, prevention and treatment.

+- Peculiarities and risks of drug use in children, elderly population, pregnant and nursing women.